njligames/mailacoconut-ios/Pods/PayPal-iOS-SDK/README.md

 >### Note
 > There are 4 static libraries that you should link when building your application. `libPayPalMobile.a`, `libCardIO.a`, `libopencv_core.a', and `libopencv_imgproc.a` are required for all of the SDK functionality.
 >
-> The current version of the PayPal iOS SDK was built using Xcode 7.0+.
+> The current version of the PayPal iOS SDK was built using Xcode 8.3.2.
->
-> If you are still using Xcode 6.4, you may experience link errors (duplicate symbols).
-If you can't upgrade from Xcode 6.4, please use version **2.11.x** of this SDK.
->
-> If you are still using Xcode 6.2, you may experience link errors (duplicate symbols).
-If you can't upgrade from Xcode 6.2, please use version **2.10.2** of this SDK.

 ## Contents